Tyrone Huntley

-Tyrone Huntley is a British actor, best known for his work in musical theatre.
+Tyrone Huntley (born March 1989) is a British actor, best known for his work in musical theatre.

 Career

 Early theatre roles included TJ in the UK tour of Sister Act, Doctor in the original London cast of The Book of Mormon and Gator in the original London cast of Memphis.

 In summer 2016 he played the role of Judas in Jesus Christ Superstar at the Regent's Park Open Air Theatre.
 He received great acclaim for his performance and was nominated for both the Whatsonstage Award for Best Supporting Actor in a Musical, and the Laurence Olivier Award for Best Actor in a Musical.
 He reprised the role in summer 2017.

 From November 2016 to June 2017 he played C.C.
 White in Dreamgirls as part of the original London cast.
 Huntley left the production in June 2017 to return to his award-winning performance in Jesus Christ Superstar.